jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 * Write it as if by Dr. Seuss.
 * Write it as some who's sick and tired of work, as in "Take this job and shove it!"

-Of course, you’d probably make additional updates before sending the email.
+You’d probably wnat to make additional updates by hand before sending the email.

 ### Terms of Service Advisor
-Do you read the Terms of Service?
+Do you read the Terms of Service before clicking on __accept__?
 Probably not.
 Take a look at the [YouTube Terms of Service](https://www.youtube.com/static?template=terms).
+Do you understand it?
 >Act as an advisor.
-I will ask you questions about a Terms of Service agreement, which will be copied directly after <TERMS OF SERVICE>.
+I will ask you questions about a Terms of Service agreement, which will be copied directly after \<TERMS OF SERVICE\>.
 Base your answers upon the content provided.
 >
 >TERMS OF SERVICE
+>
 >_Copy the YouTube ToS content found on the page linked above and paste it in the prompt here._

 Here are some inquiries: